srevarun/CC_Checker-Python/README.md

  - Add the proxies to proxies.txt
  - Start the Checker , that is cchecker.py
  - All the CCN and CVV cards will be saved in the success.txt file.
+ - All working proxies will be added to checkedproxies file

  *Since this is a proxy based checker , it's slow .
 If you want the VPN based checker , check the releases.